-During the year ended September 30, 2020, Central Health collected \$75,012,247 in mandatory payments from participating hospitals and made intergovernmental transfers of \$81,576,267.
-As of September 30, 2020, Central Health held \$6,249,368 in mandatory payments that will be used for future funding of eligible supplemental payment programs.
+During the year ended September 30, 2021, Central Health collected \$129,331,090 in mandatory payments from participating hospitals and made intergovernmental transfers of \$98,729,379.
+As of September 30, 2021, Central Health held \$36,851,079 in mandatory payments that will be used for future funding of eligible supplemental payment programs.

 During the 86th Legislature, the State of Texas passed Senate Bill (SB) 1142 which provides Central Health the authority to appoint, contract for or employ physicians to provide direct medical care to patients.
-Central Health has established a Medical Executive Committee and is currently evaluating future service options.
+Central Health has established a Medical Executive Board, hired a Chief Medical Officer and is currently completing a safety net community health needs assessment and gap analysis as part of developing an equity focused service delivery strategic plan.
+Initial service delivery development has included the development of a specialty care practice of medicine in the area of surgical podiatry as Central Health evaluates future other specialty service line options.